30+ creative ways to use Padlet for teachers and students

 Use Padlet mini to bookmark interesting articles on the internet.
 That way, you won’t have to search for that article or creative ideas again.
 Most of the times you can’t find it again anyway.
 Create different Padlet boards like “Classroom management ideas”, “Classroom decoration ideas”, “educational apps to try out”, etc.

-So now it’s your turn!
+As you’ve probably noticed, you can use the Padlet in several ways.
+Now it’s your turn!
 How do you use Padlet?
-Let us now and contribute your ideas on this Padlet.
+Let us know and contribute your ideas on this Padlet.